IntelliTect/Coalesce/docs/pages/stacks/vue/overview.rst

    :target: https://www.npmjs.com/package/coalesce-vue

 The generated code for the Vue stack all builds on the coalesce-vue_ NPM package which contains most of the core functionality of the Vue stack.
-Its version should generally be kept in sync with the `IntelliTect.Coalesce Nuget packages <https://www.nuget.org/packages/IntelliTect.Coalesce/>`_ in your project.
+Its version should generally be kept in sync with the `IntelliTect.Coalesce NuGet packages <https://www.nuget.org/packages/IntelliTect.Coalesce/>`_ in your project.

 Both the generated code and coalesce-vue_ are split into four layers, with each layer building on the layers underneath.
 From the bottom, these layers are: